playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 Here's what you need to know:

-1. Always run `npm run format` before submitting your PR.
+1. Always run `pnpm run format` before submitting your PR.
 This ensures your code follows our formatting standards.
     - This should be done automatically, but it does not hurt to make sure.

 2. If you're using VS Code (our recommended editor), you can install the Prettier extension and set it to "Format on Save".
 This way, your code will always be formatted correctly as you work.